fabio-miranda/fabio-miranda.github.io/courses/cs524-spring-2026/project/project.md

 ### Milestone 2: Midterm Review

-In the second milestone, you will present your proposal and intermediate results.
+In the second milestone, you will submit a document with your intermediate results.
 The goal is to show that your project is no longer just an idea: you have a working pipeline and early results that reduce risk for the rest of the semester.

 #### M2 Objectives